-After reviewing the case file, the Facilitator will contact each party to schedule a meeting.
+The Facilitator will contact each party to schedule a meeting.
 This meeting is intended to allow the Facilitator to inform each party about the process and expectations.
 This includes an initial conversation about their experience and objectives in the Informal Process.